Richard-Sti/csiborgtools_public/README.md

 ## CSiBORG Matching

 ### TODO
-- [ ] Implement CIC binning or an alternative scheme for nearby objects.
+- [x] Implement CIC binning or an alternative scheme for nearby objects.
+- [x] Consistently locate region spanned by a single halo.
 - [ ] Write a script to perform the matching on a node.
-- [ ] Consistently locate region spanned by a single halo.
+- [ ] Make a coarser grid for halos outside of the well resolved region.

 ### Questions
 - What scaling of the search region?
 No reason for it to be a multiple of $R_{200c}$.